Suicide terminology: Ideations

-Suicide-related communications
+Communications

-Suicide-related communications are any interpersonal act of imparting, conveying, or transmitting thoughts, wishes, desires, or intent for which there is evidence (either explicit or implicit) that the act of communication is not itself a self-inflicted behavior or self-injurious.
-This broad definition includes two subsets.
+Suicide-related communications are any interpersonal act of imparting, conveying, or transmitting thoughts, wishes, desires, or intent for which there is evidence that the act of communication is not itself a self-inflicted behavior or self-injurious.
+This broad definition includes two subsets:

 A suicide threat is any interpersonal action, verbal or nonverbal, without a direct self-injurious component, that a reasonable person would interpret as communicating or suggesting that suicidal behavior might occur in the near future.
+Type I is a passive or active threat with no associated suicidal intent; Type II is a passive or covert threat with an undetermined level of intent; and Type III is a passive or covert threat with some degree of suicidal intent.

 A suicide plan is a proposed method of carrying out a design that will lead to a potentially self-injurious outcome; a systematic formulation of a program of action that has the potential for resulting in self-injury.

-With No Suicidal Intent

-Suicide Threat, Type I

-Suicide Threat, Type I is a suicide threat with no associated suicidal intent.
-The threat may be verbal or nonverbal, passive or active.

-Suicide Plan, Type I

-Suicide Plan, Type I is the expression of a definite plan to end one's life but with no suicidal intent.
+Type I is the expression of a definite plan with no suicidal intent; Type II is a proposed method with an undetermined level of intent; Type III is a proposed method with some suicidal intent.